Skip to main content

 66%

-• The game features a wide variety of puzzles that challenge players' logic and reasoning skills, making it engaging and fun.
+• The game features a good variety of puzzles that challenge players' logic and reasoning skills.

-• Many puzzles lack clear logic or hints, leading to frustration and reliance on trial and error or external guides.
+• Many puzzles lack clear logic or hints, leading to frustration and reliance on trial and error.

-• The game has microtransactions for hints and skips, which can detract from the experience and feel predatory, especially for younger players.
+• The game includes microtransactions for hints and skips, which can detract from the experience.

 • “The gameplay is straightforward and well-executed.”